gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 ## Solutions
 Example solutions to the exercises in this lesson above are available in [this](https://drive.google.com/uc?export=download&id=1I5THzik_mmM8ISn7HKi_zj58mAgvVdny) spreadsheet.
 These are intended for use after the exercises are completed.

-## Postwork
-* Using the data for your capstone project, practice fetching data using VLOOKUP and HLOOKUP.